Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Preliminaries

 It is immediate that

-and Using these ideas, we prove the next result which is strongly inspired by \cite[Theorem 4]{MTQ}.
-We will later combine it with other tools to produce LCD codes using only rational points on the Hermitian curve and some of its relatives.
+and Using these ideas, we prove the following result, which is strongly inspired by \cite[Theorem 4]{MTQ}.
+We will later combine it with other tools to produce codes using only rational places on the Hermitian function field and some of its relatives, with the property that their hull is fully described as an algebraic geometry code, obtaining some LCD codes as a consequence.